Thursday Group Swim at Brohm Lake (2023-08-31)

 – We will sign in before the safety briefing and sign out before we leave.
 If we don’t sign out, the volunteers will call us, then our emergency contact, then the first responders.
 This is incredibly important to make sure we can account for everyone

-- We will have a first aid kit and at least one person trained in first aid present at every swim.
+– We will have a first aid kit and at least one person trained in first aid present at every swim.
 However, this first aid person may be in the water and will not necessarily be able to respond promptly.
-We may also be far away from the kit if you decide to do one of swims across the lake
+We may also be far away from the kit as you venture out on your swim.

 Each swimmer is responsible for their own choice of gear, but here are some suggestions: